Properties of the Least Squares Temporal Difference learning algorithm: Other Ways to obtain LSTD

-This can be used to obtain the following bound, which does not require us to estimate the matrices $\qProj$ or $\qT$ (see \cite{yu-linarchbound} for proof and for sharper bounds): $\|\qvD - \qvaD\|_{\qX} \leq (1 - \gamma^2)^{-1/2} \|\qvD - \qvaGenD\|_{\qX}$.
-We see from this that one example where the approximation of equation \ref{eb} is appropriate is when we have substantial discounting -- in that case, if the linear framework is good at all, i.e. if the projection $\qvaGenD = \qProj \qvD$ is close to the true value function, then so will be our approximation.
-We note that this bound concerns only one recursive class, which, i.e. the one corresponding to $\qProj$.
-It tells us nothing about the other classes (i.e. using this bound only, we have to accept the value function at the states belonging to them may be arbitrarily off the mark).
+We see from this that one example where the approximation of equation \ref{eb} is appropriate is when we have substantial discounting -- in that case, if the linear framework is good at all, i.e. if the projection $\bar{V} = \Pi V$ is close to the true value function, then so will be our approximation.
+We emphasise here that our derivation is for the case where there is one recursive class in the MRP.
+If there are other classes, this bound tells us nothing about them (i.e. using this bound only, we have to accept the value function at the states belonging to them may be arbitrarily off the mark).

-In the subsequent sections, we will describe various seemingly different approaches to computing $\qva{\cdot}$ from samples, which however all lead to the same formula for the solution.
+In the subsequent sections, we will describe various seemingly different approaches to computing $\valfa{\cdot}$ from samples, which however all lead to the same formula for the solution we have already seen in section \ref{sec-lds}.
 In order to derive our algorithm, we make two assumptions.
-First, we assume that the matrix $\ex{\qp^\top \qp}$ is full rank \am{a1}.
-This is often understood to mean that the features are linearly independent.
-This reflects a useful intuitive concept, but is not exactly true.
-We stress that the statement concerns \emph{both} the features and the transition dynamics of the MRP, and means that the parts of the features corresponding to states visited with nonzero probability are independent.
-We note that this implies that the matrix $\ex{\qp^\top (\qp - \gamma \qp')}$ is also full rank \fm{f-rank} -- we discuss why this implication holds in section \ref{sasm}.
-We will also use this to claim the invertability of $\qPS^\top \qD \qPS$ without further comment (i.e. we assume we have enough samples).
-Also, we assume that the mean of the reward process exists $\ex{\qrs} < \infty$ \am{a2}.
+First, we assume the following.
+We call this the \emph{feature independence assumption}.

+This implies that the features are linearly independent (i.e. $\Phi$ is of full column rank) but the statement is stronger in that it concerns \emph{both} the features and the transition dynamics of the MRP, and means that the parts of the features corresponding to states visited with nonzero probability are independent.
+We note that this implies that the matrix $\ex{\phi^\top (\phi - \gamma \phi')}$ is also full rank -- we discuss why this implication holds in appendix \ref{sasm}.
+We will also use this to claim the invertability of $\hat{\Phi}^\top D \hat{\Phi}$ without further comment (i.e. we assume we have enough samples).
+Also, we assume that the mean of the reward process exists.

+The second assumption is rarely a problem because in typical applications the reward is bounded by some constant.